Envision, Experiment, Engineer & Expand

 CGI has developed a framework that describes and links the four most important steps on the path to becoming an AI-driven company.
 They are the imperatives for practical action across all four phases of the AI lifecycle and thus help to make meaningful and successful use of the innovative power of artificial intelligence.

-1. envision: designing the AI vision
+1. Envision: designing the AI vision

 It all starts with the idea, the big picture.
 It must be ensured from the outset that the AI strategy contributes to the overarching corporate goals and is not seen as a value in itself.
 Whatever the specific AI strategy then looks like, its success depends largely on a company’s level of maturity.
 Ambitious AI projects make little sense if the company is not yet ready for them in many areas.
 This applies to the planning and management level as well as the operational departments and the potential application scenarios (use cases) for AI.